Skip to content

 Segment guide

-The North Carolina Cape Fear, Inner Banks, and Albemarle approach is the Route 17 chapter where Wilmington gives the corridor a city arrival, New Bern resets the pace, Edenton slows the day into waterfront history, and Elizabeth City prepares the handoff to Virginia.
+The North Carolina Cape Fear, Inner Banks, and Albemarle approach is the Route 17 layer where Wilmington gives the corridor a proper city arrival, New Bern resets the pace, Edenton lowers the temperature, and Elizabeth City sets up the Virginia handoff.

-Use it northbound when the question is how much of the state should stay on the day, and southbound when you want the river-and-sound stretch to feel deliberate instead of compressed.
+Use it northbound when you are deciding how much of North Carolina should stay on the day, and southbound when you want the return trip to move back into the state without flattening the river-town sequence.

 Segment at a glance